Finding a Top Financial Advisor Firm in Melville, New York

 The firm invests in mutual funds, exchange-traded funds (ETFs), options contracts and fixed-income securities like bonds and CDs.
 To achieve a portfolio composition that’s aligned with your personal needs, the firm will use a combination of these securities.
 By doing this, the firm can account for and control risk more accurately.

 Heller Wealth Management

-There are three advisory employees taking care of Heller’s $214 million in client assets under management (AUM).
+The firm manages millions in client assets under management (AUM).
 This team includes three certified financial planners (CFPs), one certified public accountant (CPA) and one accredited investment fiduciary (AIF).

 Some advisors at this fee-based firm can earn commissions via insurance product sales.
 This doesn’t discount the firm’s fiduciary duty, though, which legally binds it to act in clients’ best interests.

 The firm was founded in 1992.
 Current firm president Larry Heller founded the firm and serves as its principal.